egiurleo/specifications/source/transactions/transactions.rst

 When the RetryableWriteError label was introduced, there were cases where errors that occurred during commitTransaction could receive both a RetryableWriteError label and an UnknownTransactionCommitResult label.
-Both of these error labels essentially indicate that the commit should be retried, so the UnknownTransactionCommitResult label was deprecated in favor of the more universal RetryableWriteError label.
+Both of these error labels indicate that the commit should be retried, so the UnknownTransactionCommitResult label was deprecated in favor of the more universal RetryableWriteError label.

-In version 3.6 of the Retryable Writes specification, the definition of a retryable error was changed so that any error with the RetryableWriteError label was considered retryable.

 **Changelog**
 -------------